AdobeDocs/marketo.nl-NL/help/marketo/product-docs/reporting/revenue-cycle-analytics/email-analysis/build-an-email-analysis-report-that-lists-leads.md

    ![](assets/image2014-9-17-19-3a15-3a32.png)

-1. Voeg nu de gewenste maatregelen toe door erop te dubbelklikken.
+1. Voeg nu de maatregelen toe u in door hen te tweemaal klikken geinteresseerd bent.

    ![](assets/image2014-9-17-19-3a15-3a47.png)